robcodehub/fullstack-recipe-clone-public/README.md

 #### Frontend
+NOTE: I HAVEN'T CHECKED THESE AS I NEED TO REFACTOR - I HAVE COMPLETED STEPS IN TIER 2 AND WILL COME BACK TO THIS SECTION
 - [ ] create client side methods which calculate the following (you can put this code in a file called mapppers.js)
   - [x] `topChef` when given a list of recipes and users returns the user who is the top chef (the one with the highest rating)
   - [x] `healthyRecipes` when given a list of recipes calculates which recipes have healthScores between 8 and 10